Sde Teiman detention camp: Israel

 On 7 February 2025, an Israeli military court sentenced a male IDF reservist to seven months in prison after he pleaded guilty to three counts of aggravated abuse against Gazan prisoners and one of conduct unbecoming during a plea deal with prosecutors.
 These related to four incidents between January and June 2024 of punching detainees, using his weapon on restrained prisoners and forcing prisoners to say demeaning phrases and howl like dogs.
 The convicted soldier was also given a suspended sentence and demoted to the rank of private.
 On 19 February, Israeli prosecutors charged five IDF reservists with the severe abuse and alleged gang rape of a Palestinian prisoner on 5 July 2024.
 These defendants included a major, captain, sergeant major, sergeant first class and a corporal.

 On 29 July 2024, demonstrators opposed to the charges stormed the Beit Lid army base in central Israel and demonstrated outside Tomer-Yerushalmi's house, calling her a "traitor."
 On 31 October 2025 she admitted leaking a video of the abuse in 2024 and resigned.
 On the night of 2 November she was reported missing, and, when found at a Tel Aviv beach, was arrested in suspicion of leaking the video.

+On 12 March 2026, the IDF's Military Advocate General Maj.
+Gen. Itay Offir dropped the sexual assault charges against the five Israeli soldiers accused of raping a Palestinian detainee in 2024 on the grounds that their rights to a fair trial had been breached when his predecessor Tomer-Yerushalmi leaked footage of the alleged assault to the media.
+This announcement was welcomed by several right-wing Israeli figures including Prime Minister Benjamin Netanyahu, Defence Minister Israel Katz and Finance Minister Bezalel Smotrich as a vindication of the defendants and the IDF.
+By contrast, the dropping of the charges was condemned by the non-governmental organisation the Public Committee Against Torture in Israel and Hadash Ta'al Member of Knesset Aida Touma-Suleiman as a whitewash and a cover-up.